The Church Of The Holy Rood -- Wool, Dorset, U.K.

 Application Form for Memorial - with request for additional inscriptions - Oct 2016.pdf [The Salisbury original version is a .docx format document allowing it to be filled in using Microsoft Word or a compatible word processor; our copy is a .pdf transcript that simply gives the text.)

-If you have checked the documents above, and have any resultant concerns about a grave you tend or are associated with, please make them known to the Vicar or one of the Churchwardens.
+If you have checked the documents referred to above, and have any resultant concerns about a grave you tend or are associated with, please make them known to the Vicar or one of the Churchwardens.

 Send mail to the webmaster (see Contacts) with